CISecurity/ControlsAssessmentSpecification/control-1/control-1.1.rst

 Status
 ------
-Draft
+In Development

-Assumptions
+Inputs
 -----------
+#.
 These measurements assume the total number of assets for a given enterprise is known (M2), and that the max asset discovery time (M5) is known.

 Measures
 --------